Shaughny/FeedmeLife/README.md

 # FeedmeLife

-Generic website for a fictional grocery store done for a school Assignment to learn the basics of front-end & back-end web development.
+Website for a fictional grocery store done for a school assignment to learn the basics of front-end & back-end web development.

 ### Used:
 - JavaScript